-Break Away, the alternative spring break program, gives students the chance to engage in local, national and international community service projects.
-Johnson State College was a founding chapter of the Break Away program (which currently has a network of over 100 chapter schools), and since 1991, SERVE Program has sponsored 110 Break Away trips with 1085 participants.
+Badger Alternative Breaks, the alternative spring break program, gives students the chance to engage in local, national and international community service projects.
+Johnson State College was a founding chapter of the Break Away program (which currently has a network of over 100 chapter schools), and since 1991, SERVE Program has sponsored 110 alternative break trips with 1085 participants.

 America Reads is a nationwide literacy project aimed at teaching the majority of children to read well and independently by the end of third grade.
 This work-study program partners with Cambridge Elementary School and matches JSC students with elementary students for fun with reading.